microsoft/vstest-docs/docs/report.md

 dotnet test Tests.csproj -v normal
 ```

-### 2) trx logger
+### 2) Trx logger
-trx logger is used to log test results into a Visual Studio Test Results File (TRX).
+Trx logger is used to log test results into a Visual Studio Test Results File (TRX).

 #### Syntax
 ```